WJY-norainu/cs2102-python-flask-setup-guide/README.md

 # CS2102 Python Flask Setup Guide

+You can read this guide and clone the files from its github repo [here](https://github.com/WJY-norainu/cs2102-python-flask-setup-guide).

-The objective of this guide is to let you start with your first database project using Windows.
+The objective of this guide is to help you start with your first database project.
 This guide uses Flask + PostgreSQL for back-end and Bootstrap for styling at the front-end.
 You are welcomed to use any other back-end/front-end pairs of your choosing.
 We recommend Flask framework if you would like to program in Python.